Peru-Riezu/The_Challenges_of_Theseus/basque/cheatsheet.md

-## Cheat sheet for the basque version
+## Cheat sheet for the Basque version

 #### 1º Challenge